SwirlLang/documentation/docs/introduction.md

 slug: /
 ---

-Swirl is a open source programming language.
+Swirl is a high level programming language.

+Some of the features of Swirl:
 -   Easy learning curve
 -   Develop faster with a clean and concise syntax
--   Make very fast apps
+-   Make performant apps
 -   Available for all major platforms
 <details>
   <summary>Except windows.
 Click to know why</summary>